 Trump, a Queens native, had taken a close interest in the election for months, blasting Mamdani as a radical threat to Trump's beloved hometown.

 “If Communist Candidate Zohran Mamdani wins the Election for Mayor of New York City, it is highly unlikely that I will be contributing Federal Funds, other than the very minimum as required, to my beloved first home, because of the fact that, as a Communist, this once great City has ZERO chance of success, or even survival!"
-Trump wrote.
+Trump wrote Monday.

 “It can only get worse with a Communist at the helm, and I don’t want to send, as President, good money after bad.
 It is my obligation to run the Nation, and it is my strong conviction that New York City will be a Complete and Total Economic and Social Disaster should Mamdani win,” he added.

+Trump had cast a large shadow over the campaign, with Cuomo and Mamdani both presenting themselves as defenders of the liberal city against Trump and his agenda.
 The Mamdani campaign pounced on Trump's 11th hour, cross-party endorsement to paint Cuomo as a puppet of Trump, while Cuomo dismissed Trump's show of support, saying, “He’s not endorsing me, he’s opposing Mamdani."

-While Cuomo was reluctant to be tied to Trump, Cuomo desperately needed backing from Republicans to beat Mamdani.
 Indeed, Cuomo appeared on Fox News Tuesday morning to make a final pitch for GOP support, and the governor even issued a rare apology for his scandalous role in nursing home deaths during the COVID pandemic.

 Despite Cuomo's baggage, Trump wanted Republicans to support the former governor over Sliwa, whom Trump warned would be a spoiler candidate for Mamdani.